yuxihe/SelfDrivingCarProj/P1-CarND-LaneLines/writeup_template.md

 ### 1. Pipeline Description.

-My pipeline consisted of the following 6 steps.
+My pipeline consisted of the following 6 steps:

-Step 1: read in and converted the images to grayscale for easier manipulation;
+1. read in and converted the images to grayscale for easier manipulation;

-Step 2: apply Gaussian Blur to smoothen the edges;
+2. apply Gaussian Blur to smoothen the edges;

-Step 3: apply Canny Edge Detection on smoothed gray image;
+3. apply Canny Edge Detection on smoothed gray image;

-Step 4: select region of interest;
+4. select region of interest;

-Step 5: apply Hough Tranform line detection;
+5. apply Hough Tranform line detection;

-Step 6: draw the lines on the original image.
+6. draw the lines on the original image.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function as following:
 Basically, we are trying to find 4 points to form 2 straight lines: one on the left and another one on the right